m-lab/website/_pages/07-publications.md

 {:.no_toc}

 {:.paper-description}
 The CUSUM anomaly detection (CAD) method is based on CUSUM statistical process control charts.
 CAD is used to detect anomalous subsequences of a time series that show a subtle shift in the mean relative to the context of the sequence itself.
-CAD was applied in order to look for anomalies in M­Lab’s database of Network Diagnostic Test (NDT) results.
+CAD was applied in order to look for anomalies in M­Lab’s database of Network Diagnostic Tool (NDT) results.

 {:.paper-author}
 Kinga Farkas